wyguo/ThreeDRNAseq/README.md

 The ThreeDRNAseq (3D RNA-seq) R package provides an interactive graphical user interface (GUI) for RNA-seq data analysis using accurate quantification of RNA-seq reads.
 It allows users to perform differential expression (DE), differential alternative splicing (DAS) and differential transcript usage (DTU) (3D) analyses based on a popular pipeline limma (Ritchie et al., 2015).
 The 3D RNA-seq GUI is based on R shiny App and enables a complete RNA-seq analysis to be done within only 3 Days (3D).
 To use our pipeline in your work, please cite:

-- Guo,W., Tzioutziou,N., Stephen,G., Milne,I., Calixto,C., Waugh,R., Brown,J.W., and Zhang,R. (2019) 3D RNA-seq - a powerful and flexible tool for rapid and accurate differential expression and alternative splicing analysis of RNA-seq data for biologists. bioRxiv, 656686. doi: https://doi.org/10.1101/656686.
+- Guo,W. et al. (2020) 3D RNA-seq: a powerful and flexible tool for rapid and accurate differential expression and alternative splicing analysis of RNA-seq data for biologists.
+RNA Biol., 00, 1–14.
 - Calixto,C.P.G., Guo,W., James,A.B., Tzioutziou,N.A., Entizne,J.C., Panter,P.E., Knight,H., Nimmo,H.G., Zhang,R., and Brown,J.W.S.
 (2018) Rapid and Dynamic Alternative Splicing Impacts the Arabidopsis Cold Response Transcriptome.
 Plant Cell, 30, 1424–1444.

 User group